Nico Hoerner Player Props: Cubs vs. Padres

-On Friday, Nico Hoerner (batting .205 in his past 10 games) and the Chicago Cubs play the San Diego Padres, whose starting pitcher will be Michael Wacha.
-First pitch is at 9:40 PM ET.
+On Saturday, Nico Hoerner (hitting .231 in his past 10 games) and the Chicago Cubs face the San Diego Padres, whose starting pitcher will be Yu Darvish.
+First pitch is at 10:10 PM ET.

 Nico Hoerner Game Info & Props vs. the Padres